MnAbbas/GolangOrdering/README.md

 default pass is :=dumypassword
 ```
 # Existinig mysql
-if an istance of mysql is exist , please in bash.sh provide one user & password
+if an istance of mysql is exist , please in bash.sh provide one use data in bash.sh top of the file
+` username='YOUR_MYSQL_USERNAME' & password='YOUR_MYSQL_USERNAME'  `
 to execute the sql scripts
-otherwise it will handeled by the bash file
+### otherwise it will handeled by the bash file

 # Google API Key
 this project need a Google API key which has permition to call matrix api